 Enrichment

 We have a comprehensive Enrichment Programme offering students a wide range of activities to participate in.
-We adopted the same approach from our sister school Concord College UK to enable students to develop their talents and interests at an age appropriate level beyond the classroom.
+We have adopted the same approach as our sister school Concord College UK to enable students to develop their talents and interests at an age appropriate level beyond the classroom.
 Enrichment at CCIS includes clubs and societies, music and the arts, sport and outdoor education, as well as social activities, trips and expeditions.
 It encompasses both Extra-Curricular Activities and the Super Curriculum.
 Students will benefit both personally and socially whilst learning the importance of team working, resilience and time management.

 Extra-Curricular Activities